pymedphys/pymedphys/docs/labs/paulking/profile.rst

 Profile Class
 =============

+*NOTE*: This is an experimental module written by Paul King.
+It has not yet undergone testing, review, or refinement to be included within pymedphys.
+Everything in this module is at an "alpha" level of development.
+From version to version of pymedphys release, this module may change in such a way that breaks code that depends on it.
+Changes within the labs are not tracked within the changelogs.

 .. autoclass:: pymedphys._labs.paulking.profile.Profile
   :members:
-  :private-members:
   :special-members:

-VERBEAGE ---
-"here are some experimental modules that have been written by both members of the community and maintainers of pymedphys.
-They have not yet undergone either sufficient testing, review, or refinement to be included within pymedphys proper.
-Consider everything under this module to be always at an "alpha" level of development.
-Consider that from any version to any version of pymedphys release these modules may change in such a way that breaks code that depends on it.
-Changes within the labs are not tracked within the changelogs."

-"The labs are organised by primary author of each experiment, please click on an author to see the documentation for their current experiments."